Configuring the Calico network policy controller

 -

 Make sure the nginx web server is available.
-To do this, create a pod named
+Create a pod named

 access